FOLLOW US

 Toronto, Scenic Scarborough Bluffs facing Ontario lake shore Joseph Oropel / Shutterstock

-The nearly ten miles of bluffs along Lake Ontario feature eleven parks, trails, beaches, gardens, and recreational facilities.
-Swim at Bluffer's Park, or follow the trails at East Point Park, Scarborough Heights, or Sylvan Park to the lakefront.
-Scarborough Bluffs is the result of sedimentary deposits that occurred more than 12,000 years ago.
+The nearly 10 miles of bluffs along Lake Ontario feature parks, trails, beaches, gardens, and recreational facilities.
+Swim at Bluffer's Park or follow the trails at East Point Park or Sylvan Park to the lakefront.
+Take in the views, breathe the fresh air, and enjoy the wonder of the natural environment.
+Scarborough Bluffs is the result of sedimentary deposits from more than 12,000 years ago.
 Today, it's a gathering place for people of all ages for picnicking and other outdoor activities.

 Advertisement